 Tap or click here for instructions on setting up iCloud+ on all of your devices.

 Share your Google One

 Your Google Drive account includes 15GB of storage for free, and you can upgrade to Google One for more capacity:

-- The Basic plan has 100GB of storage and adds access to Google experts and member benefits such as 10% back on Google Store devices and accessories.
+- The Basic plan has 100GB of storage and adds access to direct technical support from Google.
 It costs $1.99 per month or $19.99 per year.

 - Upgrade to the Standard and storage is doubled to 200GB.
 This tier adds 3% back in the Google Store and costs $2.99 per month or $29.99 per year.